UK Ancestry Visa – Application & Requirements

 You will also be allowed to volunteer and you can also study at the same time that you are working or actively looking for work.

-You may be eligible to apply for a UK ancestry visa if you are any one of the following:
+You may be eligible to apply for a UK ancestry visa if you fall under one of the following:

 You can still claim ancestry if you or the relevant parent was adopted or born outside of marriage in the UK, although UK ancestry cannot be claimed through step-parents.
 It also cannot be claimed if relying on the birth of a grandparent in either a British colony or an overseas military base.